trakerr-com/trakerr-ruby/README.md

 ## Installation & Usage
 ### 1) Install git and curl
 You will need git for the gem to work properly.
-If you do not have it installed, we recomment installing it from your package manager.
+If you do not have it installed, we recommend installing it from your package manager.
 You can use your package manager to install it on unix based machines.
 For machines using apt (ex: Ubuntu)

 ```bash
 apt install git